 Moving to New York

 Soon after graduating from Maryland Institute College of Art, he took a job at the Museum of Modern Art in Manhattan.
 He was responsible for selling museum memberships.
-In late 1970s in New York City, he started frequently the Mudd Club and CBGB, the two clubs that were best known for the explosion of early Punk and New Wave music.
-It was while at Museum of Modern Art that his career as an artist took off.
+In the late 1970s in New York City, he started frequently the Mudd Club and CBGB, the two clubs that were best known for the explosion of early Punk and New Wave music.
+It was while at the Museum of Modern Art that his career as an artist took off.
 He dyed his hair red, in fashion with his role model Salvador Dali, and started creating his signature inflatable sculptures.
 While exploring the New York music scene, he met Julian Schnabel and David Salle, two legendary artists who played a key role in his formative years as a surreal artist.

 From stockbroker to artist

 In 1980, he left the Museum of Modern Art and became a licensed mutual funds broker.
 He was brought in by First Investors Corporation as a stocks and mutual funds broker, an experience that helped him build robust marketing skills.
 Moreover, the money he earned as a stockbroker went to financing his first body of work: “The New” series.